-This article draws on the small literature on the role of media as an institutional player that helps collect and aggregate dispersed information.
-Most of the literature ((Besley and Burgess 2001) and (Besley and Burgess 2002)) has dealt with estimating the effectiveness of media in functioning as an institution which communicates useful information on the state of the world to the incumbent.
+This Chapter draws on the small literature on the role of media as an institutional player that helps collect and aggregate dispersed information.
+Most of the literature (for instance Besley and Burgess (2001) and Besley and Burgess (2002)) has dealt with estimating the effectiveness of media in functioning as an institution which communicates useful information on the state of the world to the incumbent.
 However this literature is mostly empirical.
-(Piketty 1999) surveys most of the literature on aggregating information and on institutions that have this role.
-The papers closer to the model in this article are (Lohmann 1993) and (Lohmann 1994).
-However, in these papers, the citizens interested in policy who receive information communicate it directly, by voting or protesting or going on strike.
-In this article, instead, citizens transmit useful information thanks to newspapers.
-However, these newspapers are produced by a third party (a Media Tycoon) that has his own incentives in deciding whether to produce a newspaper that allows the citizens to participate in the public debate (Broadsheet) or does not allow them to do so (Tabloid).
-This article focuses on the tensions existing between the optimality of producing the informative newspaper for the society as a whole and the optimality for the Media Tycoon.
+Piketty (1999) surveys most of the literature on aggregating information and on institutions that have this role.
+The papers closer to the model in this Chapter are Lohmann (1993) and Lohmann (1994).
+However in these papers the citizens interested in policy who receive information do so directly, by voting or protesting or going on strike.
+In this chapter, instead, citizens transmit useful information thanks to newspapers.
+However these newspapers are produced by a third party (a Media Tycoon) that has his own incentives to decide whether to produce a newspaper that allows the citizens to participate to the public debate (Broadsheet) or does not allow to do so (Tabloid).
+This Chapter focuses on the tensions existing between the optimality of producing the informative newspaper for the society as a whole and the optimality for the Media Tycoon.

-The structure of the article is the following: the next Section presents the model; Section 3 solves the model and derives the equilibrium of this strategic situation, presenting also some comparative statics exercises.
+The structure of the Chapter is the following: the next Section presents the model; Section 3 solves the model and derives the equilibrium of this strategic situation, presenting also some exercise of comparative statics.
 Section 4 analyses the role of ideological citizens/partisan readers in favouring the optimal policy implementation and/or the policy they favour the most.
-Finally

-Section 5 concludes.
+Finally Section 5 concludes.